Ellalan: Defeat and death

 Following his death, Dutugamunu ordered that Ellāḷaṉ be cremated where he had fallen, and had a monument constructed over the place.
 The Mahavamsa mentions that 'even to this day the princes of Lanka, when they draw near to this place, are wont to silence their music'.
-The Dakkhina Stupa was until the 19th century believed to have been the tomb of Ellalan and was called Elara Sohona, but was renamed later on by the Sri Lankan Department of Archaeology.
+The Dakkhina Stupa was until the 19th century believed to have been the tomb of Ellalan and was called Elara Sohona, but later it was identified as the Stupa of ancient Dakini (Dakkhina) Vihara by Senarath Paranavithana with the help of a Brahmi inscription of the 3rd century A.D. unearthed from the ground between the southern and western Vahalkadas of the Stupa.
 The identification and reclassification is considered controversial.

 Influence

 The Mahavamsa contains numerous references to the loyal troops of the Chola empire and portrays them as a powerful force.
 They held various positions including taking custody of temples during the period of Parakramabahu I and Vijayabahu I of Polonnaruwa.
 There were instances when the Sinhalese kings tried to employ them as mercenaries by renaming a section of the most hardcore fighters as Mahatantra.
 According to historian Burton Stein, when these troops were directed against the Chola empire, they rebelled and were suppressed and decommissioned.
 But they continued to exist in a passive state by taking up various jobs for livelihood.
 The Valanjayara, a sub-section of the Velaikkara troops, were one such community, who in the course of time became traders.
 They were so powerful that the shrine of the tooth-relic was entrusted to their care.
 When the Velaikkara troops took custody of the tooth-relic shrine, they called it as Mūnrukai-tiruvēlaikkāran daladāy perumpalli.
 There are also multiple epigraphic records of the Velaikkara troops.
 It is their inscriptions, for example the one in Polunnaruwa, that are actually used to fix the length of the reign of Sinhalese kings; in this case, Vijayabahu I (55 years).